Tchimwa/Routing-with-Azure-Firewall-plus-forced-tunneling/README.md

 Those are the routing requirements to be implemented on the architecture during the lab session:

-- Communication from spokes to any destination goos through the Firewall(s)
+- Communication from spokes to any destination goes through the Firewall(s)
 - Communication between the subnets within any Hub goes through the Firewall
 - Hub to Hub will go through both firewalls
 - Hub to On-premises goes through firewall

 ### Force tunneling

 - East spokes and Hub will go through **VPN-GW-EAST** and **BR-02** with a redundancy on **BR-01** in case of failure
 - West spokes and Hub will go through **VPN-GW-WEST** and **BR-01** with a redundancy on **BR-02** in case of failure